murggu/tecnun-cc-23/day2/day2_instructions.md

 ## Part 4: Use cases examples

-Only theoretical part, will be asked in the evaluation part
+Only theoretical part, discussion in the class

 ## Part 5: Evaluation test